clickataxi/api-documentation/index.md

 ## Suggested booking flow

 As as minimum requirement to book a taxi, one must first [authenticate](#authorizations) then create a [create a client](#clients) and finally [create a booking](#bookings).
-Usually one would also like to display which taxi companies [operate in a given area](#spot_companies) and check if that company allows automatic booking and/or a special type of vehicle.
+Usually one would also like to display which taxi companies [operate in a given area](#spot_companies) and check if that company allows automated bookings and/or a special type of vehicle.
+To check if company supports automated bookings the "automatedBooking" attribute on a company should be checked.
+If this is `false` our API can't book on this company i.e. trying to place a booking through the API will fail but you may use returned phone number for company to display this as a fallback in your application flow.
+Most companies on our platform allows automatic booking, though.

 ## Authentication